-The Sixth Form Open morning will take place in September, please book a place via the Admissions office.
-This event provides families with the opportunity to hear about the curriculum, co-curricular activities, and future plans for the school.
-There will also be the chance to meet the Headmaster, Director of Studies and House staff, and to enjoy a tour of the school with a current pupil.
+The Sixth Form A Level Options Evening will take place in September, please book a place via the Admissions office.
+This event provides applicants with the opportunity to hear about the curriculum, co-curricular activities, and future plans for the school.
+There will also be the chance to meet Heads of Departments to talk about A Level options and to enjoy a tour of the school with a current pupil.
 Follow up visits and individual visits may be arranged via the Admissions office.

 Stage 2: Registering

 If you wish to be considered for a place at Cranleigh, a registration form and non-refundable registration fee should be submitted by the closing date at the end of September in Year 11.
-Registration forms are available with the prospectus or can be downloaded here:
+Registration forms are available with the prospectus or can be downloaded from the website.

 Candidates must be over 15 and under 17 years of age on the 1st September in their year of entry to the school.